GCU Ad

 Education Requirements

-The Vermont Department of Education (DOE) requires all candidates for teacher certification to complete teacher education programs that lead to at least bachelor’s degrees.
+The Vermont Agency of Education (AOE) requires all candidates for teacher certification to complete a teacher education program that leads to at least a bachelor’s degree.

-During their preparation programs, teacher candidates typically focus on curriculum and organizational development, in addition to picking specific endorsements for the subjects they wish to teach.
-There are a number of different teacher endorsement areas specified by the DOE:
+During their preparation programs, candidates typically focus on curriculum and organizational development, in addition to picking the specific endorsement areas they want to teach.
+Vermont’s AOE specifies a wide range of teacher endorsement areas:

 • Elementary Education